Text by James Bow.

 As the subway expanded and ridership increased, so too did the TTC’s reliance on the original Yonge subway.
 By the early 1980s, some parts of the line were handling as many as 40,000 passengers per direction per hour, beyond the design capacity of the subway.
 The University subway had been built to effectively double the capacity of the Yonge subway south of Bloor, but it too was nearing capacity.
 At this time, the TTC brought forward a number of plans to try and relieve pressure on the line.

 The first plan to emerge in the early 1980s was a proposal to construct a Downtown Relief line from Pape station on the Bloor-Danforth subway to Union Station.
 Commuters from Scarborough would transfer to this line for a faster trip downtown, thus bypassing the overcrowded Bloor-Yonge interchange.
 The new line was estimated to cost in the neighbourhood of $500 million.
 When the Network 2011 proposal was released in 1985, the study predicted that a Downtown Relief Line could be open by 1998.
-Stalling from Queen’s Park delayed the approval of the plan, and support for the Downtown Relief Line, never very strong to begin with, diminished rapidly.
+Stalling from Queen’s Park delayed the approval of the plan, and support for the Downtown Relief Line diminished.

 An equally ambitious proposal in the wake of the Downtown Relief Line’s failure was a complete redesign of the Bloor-Yonge interchange.
 A TTC report submitted in the late 1989 suggested widening Bloor station, expanding the platforms, pulling the tracks further apart and installing a centre platform between them.
 Subway trains entering the station would open both sets of doors, and passengers would enter the train from one of the side platforms and leave by the centre platform.
 If built, these changes would have allowed the TTC to decrease the intervals between trains on the Yonge subway from two minutes, ten seconds to just ninety seconds.